jaclu/tmux-packet-loss/README.md

   ,1)
 ```

-You can check the DB to get the timestamp for oldest kept record by running:
+You can check the DB to get the timestamp for the oldest kept record by running:

 ```
 sqlite3 ~/.tmux/plugins/tmux-packet-loss/data/packet_loss.sqlite 'select * from packet_loss limit 1'